Movement Primitive Diffusion: Learning Gentle Robotic Manipulation of Deformable Objects: DISCUSSION

 The main limitation of \gls{mpd} lies in the limited performance outside of the available demonstration data, a common challenge for \gls{il} methods, that may be addressed by continued training with feedback~\cite{chi2020collaborative}.
+This limitation is apparent in the two failed episodes of the \gls{rt}-RW task, where initial threading of the rope failed and bent the rope so severely that the policy could not recover from this state.
+While the tasks are visually simple, surgically more realistic scenes are not a limitation as the relevant visual features are learned end-to-end.

 In preliminary experiments, we observed that the transformer-based methods are considerably more sensitive to their respective hyper parameter choices compared to DP-C. These findings are consistent with the findings of~\cite{chi2023diffusionpolicy}.
 Compared to BESO and DP-T, \gls{mpd} was less sensitive to the hyper parameters chosen.
 Furthermore, we observed that predicting more action steps than are executed, as described in~\cite{chi2023diffusionpolicy}, did not perform well on the tasks in this work.